 As one might expect, the marine concentration of Ni, as an essential component of the aforementioned enzymes and a potential toxin, has significant implications for the relative abundances of these organisms (Dupont et al., 2010; Glass and Dupont, 2017; Munsel et al., 2010; Panneerselvam et al., 2018; Schonheit et al., 1979; Smith and Goldstein, 2019; Twining et al., 2012).
 For example, Smith and Goldstein (2019) exposed juvenile benthic foraminifera from Little Duck Key, Florida and Sapelo Island, Georgia to varying Ni concentrations and observed total foraminifera abundance peaked around 125 nM (modern ocean concentrations 1-12 nM).
 Past 125 nM, there was a steep drop off in abundance and general increase in shell deformities.
-In experiments which added Ni and urea to natural phytoplankton assemblages from Peru and California, there were increases in growth with increases in Ni and urea, suggesting co-limitation in some of the species tested (Dupont et al., 2010).
+In experiments which added Ni and urea to natural phytoplankton assemblages from off the coast of Peru and California, there were increases in growth with increases in Ni and urea, suggesting co-limitation in some of the species tested (Dupont et al., 2010).
 Early experiments with methanogen species Methanobacterium thermoautotrophicum found that the abundance of cells was proportional to the amount of Ni added to the medium (concentrations tested, ~0 nM, 85 nM, 1000 nM) (Schonheit et al., 1979).
-Clearly, these organisms are highly sensitive to fluctuations in Ni concenration and shifts in Ni concentration over time would impact the diversity and abundance of organisms.
+Clearly, marine life is highly sensitive to fluctuations in Ni concentration, and shifts in Ni concentration over time would impact the diversity and abundance of organisms.

 The Modern Marine Ni Budget and an Apparent Imbalance

-Unsurprisingly, Ni has a nutrient like depth profile meaning it is depleted in the surface waters (~2nM) and enriched in the deep water (9-12nM) (e.g., Archer et al., 2020; Cameron and Vance, 2014; Sclater et al., 1976; Yang et al., 2020).
-Nickel has a residence time between 10 and 30 kyr (Cameron and Vance, 2014; Little et al., 2020; Sclater et al., 1976).
-Because Ni is not fully depleted in surface waters, it was believed that seawater Ni concentrations were biologically nonlimiting, but recent studies suggest that the remaining surface water Ni is simply not bioavailable (e.g., Dupont et al., 2010).
-This unavailable fraction of Ni could be organically complexed.
-Past equilibrium speciation calculations have focused on inorganic ligands and suggest, in seawater at pH 8.2, Ni primarily exists as a free ion (47%) with most of the remaining fraction complexed with Cl or CO3 (34% and 14%, respectively) (Turner et al., 1981).
-However, the degree of complexation with organic ligands is poorly constrained between 1-90% (Horner et al., 2021 and references therein; Turner and Martino, 2006).
-The distribution of Ni in ocean basins can primarily be described by mixing and biological processes (Middag et al., 2020; Yang et al., 2021).
-Nickel regeneration is associated with P regeneration in surface waters (i.e., associated with internal biomass) and then associated with Si regeneration in deep waters (i.e., association with the biological hard parts) (Archer et al., 2020; Bruland, 1980; Sclater et al., 1976; Twining et al., 2012).